emaphp/handlebars-template-loader/README.md

 ```

 <br>
-Images with an absolute path are not translated unless a *root* argument is defined
+Images with an absolute path are not translated unless a `root` option is defined

 ```html
 <!-- Using root = undefined => no translation -->